JettIsOnTheNet/undupe/README.md

 # undupe

-I needed a simple command line tool to sort image duplicates.
+I needed a simple command line tool to first pass sort image duplicates.
 So, I built undupe.
 It is a simple command line tool built in C++ for XCode 14.3, that will take a directory as input, hash all files to find binary duplicates, then take these duplicates and move them to an output diretory.
-I am not the greatest at C++, but I can get the job done.
+This technique is a fast and efficient way to reduce duplicates and prune your dataset before similarity ranking the image duplicates on a deeper level, which will take much more processing power.
 I am sure this can be improved upon.
-It's a simple tool for my use, and it works, but if you want to pull anything, go ahead.
-I will check and merge.
+Such as, this does not process buffer images in batches of n.
+It just grabs all the images and brute forces.
+I only needed to first pass prune on roughly 200k images in a single directory, and it was good enough for my use case to run in only a few minute.
+If you want to pull improvements, please do.
+I will verify and merge.

 Works automatically with the following file extension:
 * .jpg